 As the saying goes, "The book has its own house of gold", and this sentence is not wrong.
 In recent years, with the continuous improvement of people's living standards and the adequacy of material culture, the majority of young people have begun to pursue spiritual and cultural satisfaction and read many books.

 However, there are so many books, and it is very difficult to find a good book.
-I will recommend a few self-improvement books for young adults from the books I have read.
+I will recommend a few self-improvement books for teens from the books I have read.

 How do young people know and choose what to do?